 The greatest share of Ph.D. training will be achieved through selection and pursuit of a research project in a phase of dairy science in which the student has a strong interest.
 Students exercise individual initiative in the planning and execution of research projects.
 Because of the long-term nature of large-animal research, every effort is made to start students on research problems early in their graduate careers.

-A minor in dairy science is available to doctoral students majoring in other departments.
+A Doctoral Minor in Dairy Science is available to doctoral students majoring in other departments.
 The information and required forms can be found on this website.
 Contact the department for specific requirements or questions.

-The Department of Dairy Science offers one of the most comprehensive dairy science graduate programs in the country.
+The department offers one of the most comprehensive dairy science graduate programs in the country.
 Faculty interests and research funding in dairy science span diverse areas of focus.
 Fundamental training in basic science fields related to these phases of dairy science is required.
 Minimum admissions requirements of the Graduate School must be met.
 Specific degree requirements are available from the department.

 There are six program areas for prospective applicants to review and choose from—see website.